 - Tap Add More.

-- Newton directs you to the provider's webpage in the in-app browser for you to log in with your credentials.
+- Newton directs you to the provider's webpage in the in-app browser, so you can log in with your credentials.

 - The email account is now linked to your Newton Account and added to Newton Mail.

-- Repeat steps 1-7 above for as many accounts as you need.
+- Repeat the steps above for as many accounts as you need.

 These are five of the most popular email apps on the App Store, and it's easy as pie to set up your email in them and get going.
 What are you using for your email?
 Need more help with these apps?
 Let us know in the comments!

 Updated October 2020: Includes iOS 14 and iPadOS 14 settings.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Christine Romero-Chan was formerly a Senior Editor for iMore.
 She has been writing about technology, specifically Apple, for over a decade at a variety of websites.
 She is currently part of the Digital Trends team, and has been using Apple’s smartphone since the original iPhone back in 2007.
 While her main speciality is the iPhone, she also covers Apple Watch, iPad, and Mac when needed.